Carly Pearce: Musical styles

 Pearce's musical style is rooted in the contemporary country and bluegrass genres.
 Her musical experiences included performing as part of a bluegrass band.
 These early performances influenced the style she would later create.
 Pearce has also credited notable bluegrass artists for their influence on her.
 This includes Alison Krauss, Ricky Skaggs, and Rhonda Vincent.
 Pearce's music has also been described as having elements of contemporary country.
 When reviewing her 2017 studio album, AllMusic's Stephen Thomas Erlewine noted that it "still bears all the hallmarks of contemporary country production.
 It's crisp and nimble, using electronic and R&B as flair that accentuates the songs."
 In Taste of Country's review of Pearce's 2017 album, it was mentioned that several album tracks (such as "Catch Fire") were "pop-leaning" in their sound.

 In addition to bluegrass performers, Pearce has also been inspired by contemporary country artists.
 She has credited "late 1990s" female artists as major influences, notably Shania Twain and Trisha Yearwood.
 Pearce was also inspired by the career decisions of female country artists, including Faith Hill.
 In an interview with Good Morning America, Pearce commented that she wanted her career choices to resemble Hill's: "I really want to be like what Faith Hill was to our genre back then.
 I love country music so much, and I wanted to do a little bit of that retro, cowhide, kind of throwback to the '90s ... but, like, a new spin on it."

 Personal life

 In July 2018, Pearce confirmed that she was dating fellow country singer Michael Ray.
-Pearce told Taste of Country that she met him after writing comments on his Instagram account.
-In their first interactions, Ray did not understand Pearce's intentions.
 They became engaged on December 19, 2018.
 Ray proposed to Pearce at a beach resort in Tulum, Mexico, alongside Pearce's family who also attended the vacation.
 The two were married on October 6, 2019, near Nashville, Tennessee.
-In June 2020, Pearce filed for divorce from Ray after eight months.
-Later that year, she began dating former Minor League Baseball player Riley King.
+In June 2020, Pearce filed for divorce from Ray after eight months of marriage.

+In 2021, she began dating former Minor League Baseball player Riley King.
+In June 2023, it was reported they had separated.
+In the summer of 2023, Pearce had begun dating drummer B.C.
+Taylor, the son of late musician B.E.
+Taylor, who was also a member of her performing band.
+They had ended their relationship by the summer of 2024.
+In July 2025, Pearce announced that she is in a relationship with entrepreneur Jordan Karcher.